 Appropriately Uses Anti-Psychotic Medication

-This is the percentage of patients who were prescribed antipsychotic medications.
-While antipsychotic medications may be vital to many residents, it is important to make sure these drugs are being used only where medically required.
-In some situations, increased usage of these drugs may mean that a facility is using these medications to control patient behavior.
+This tells you the percentage of patients who were prescribed antipsychotic drugs.
+Antipsychotic medications are given to residents for a variety of conditions, including Alzheimer's or other dementias.
+Sadly, in limited situations, increased usage of these drugs may mean a facility is using these drugs to control patient behavior.

 Appropriately Uses Anti-Anxiety Medication

-This is the percentage of patients who were given antianxiety drugs.
-Antianxiety drugs are given to patients suffering from anxiety or depression.
+This tells you the percent of patients who were given antianxiety drugs.
+Antianxiety medications are given to patients experiencing anxiety or depression.

 Managing Depression Among Residents